 If you forgot the password, you can clear the password by erasing the CMOS Real Time Clock (RTC) RAM.
 The RAM data containing the password information is powered by the onboard button cell battery.
-To erase the RTC RAM: (1) Unplug your computer, (2) Select Clear through the DIP switches, (3) Turn ON your computer, (4) Hold down <Delete> during bootup and enter BIOS setup to re-enter user preferences.
+To erase the RTC RAM: (1) Unplug your computer, (2) Switch DIP switch 1 to [ON] and then back to [OFF], (3) Turn ON your computer, (4) Hold down <Delete> during bootup and enter BIOS setup to re-enter user preferences.